Hi, it will depend on your budget and what you want to do whilst in Dubai.

 I have been living here in the UAE for 9 years.
 Most of 3-5 stars hotels really do ask for the proof of marriage .
 I know it is ridiculous but this is how things work here.
 You cannot even kiss in public. over 7 years agoAnswered by Mrs. Jean via Travellr.com

-festival city about 7 years agoAnswered by Anon via Travellr.com
+festival city over 7 years agoAnswered by Anon via Travellr.com

 There is this excellent website called Airbnb, where you can rent out shared or private rooms in people's homes by the night or week, it works out cheaper compared to hotels, and you get to experience the place through the eyes of a local resident.